Eco-Friendly Fall Getaways to the Cariboo Chilcotin Coast

 Suntree Guest Cottages

-Suntree Guest Cottages reduces their environmental impact by generating their own hydroelectricity, using a Pelton wheel turbine capable of producing as much as 18 Kilowatts of electricity during normal operating periods using the natural resource of a mountain stream.
+Suntree Guest Cottages reduces its environmental impact by generating its own hydroelectricity, using a Pelton wheel turbine capable of producing as much as 18 Kilowatts of electricity during normal operating periods using the natural resource of a mountain stream.
 Informational tours of the facility are offered at no charge for guests who would like to learn more.

 Spirit Bear Lodge